 10 Businesses That Need Cleaning Services

-Agencies such as the Center for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency (EPA) offer cleaning requirements and recommendations to maintain hygiene and prevent the spread of infection.
+Cleaning in the healthcare sector is very regulated to keep patients safe and prevent the spread of infections.
+Agencies such as the Center for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency (EPA) have strict guidelines that must be followed.
+Not complying can lead to fines or even legal action.

 In addition to federal guidelines, state and local municipalities may have their own specific regulations and standards.